||USD395.3bn (World ranking 27, World Bank 2015)

 Still, the economic outlook should prove resilient.
 A modest improvement in global demand and a low currency should help boost exports.
 One could expect more strong growth in public investment that should keep growth in a decent range.
 Private consumption growth is set to remain firm benefiting from low inflation and a positive rise in personal income.
 Private investment will probably be the main drag due to continued political uncertainties related to the next elections.
 External risks stem from a global trade shock.
 If the US implemented severe protectionist measures or China’s demand were to weaken, Thailand would feel the pinch.
 Internal challenges include high household debt and a difficult political context.

 The policy mix will be clearly accommodative considering the fragility of the economic rebound without private investment.
 The Central Bank has adopted a measured easing stance, so it can tap into policy measures to support growth if needed.
 Further easing could be expected next year especially if investment continues to disappoint.
 Inflation is set to remain below target reflecting weak commodity prices and modest growth in demand.

 The government has some fiscal space and will continue to make use of it to support the economy.
 Over the past years, the fiscal position weakened.
 This reflects a more accommodative stance of the government through corporate tax cuts and measures to support SMEs and rural areas.
 In the long run, this stance will probably be maintained.
 Infrastructure investment may increase to enhance connectivity with neighboring countries and reduce logistical costs.

 External position: still solid

 Import cover is strong at more than 6 months.
-External debt is at an acceptable level (around 40% GDP).
-The current account surplus is large reflecting a timid export recovery and an import contraction.
+External debt is at an acceptable level of around 35% of GDP.
+The current account surplus is large reflecting slow export recovery and import contraction.
 Despite the political instability, FDI inflows remain a significant source of financing.
-Downward pressures on the currency are elevated because of tighter monetary policy in the U.S. and a difficult rebalancing in China.
+Pressures on the currency remain due to tighter monetary policy in the US and political uncertainties.